benshomelab/pi-lab/README.md

 [LogAnalyticsLogging](LogAnalyticsLogging) | Experimentation with submitting logs via python to an Azure log Analytics Workspace

-[motionAlert](motionAlert) | Trigger an Azure Logic App based on the PI's GPIO input monitoring using Python
+[motionAlert](motionAlert) | Trigger an Azure Logic App based on the PI's GPIO input using Python

 ## E-Paper project details